Thilak Kumara Rathnayake: Career

 He started to act in several village outdoor plays since child age in 1976.
 Later he received a job in stage plays as a prompter as well as food supplier under the guidance of B. Siritunga Perera.
 After few months, he was selected to the stage play Gini Kandu.
 In 1984, he won the award for the Best supporting actor at State Drama Festival for the play Pathalaye Soldaduwa.
 His maiden television acting came through Sath Hiru Paya.
 However, it was not telecast.

 In 1987, Rathnayake was selected to the television serial Kopi Kade by Janaka Mahalpath.
 His role as "Somadasa" became highly popularized among the public.
 He appeared in the series from the beginning which first aired on 1 April 1987 and continued to act in the series for more than 30 consecutive years up to date.

 Apart from Kopi Kade he has acted in many notable roles in the television serials such as, Himi Ahimi, Rail Peeli and Dimuthu Muthu.
 In 2011, he played the role "Galawatte Jinadasa" in the popular television serial Ama which gained enormous popularity.
 His maiden cinema appearance came through 1982 blockbuster Hello Shyama directed by M. S. Ananda.

 He has directed two television serials, Gavven Gavva and Gimanata Pawana.
 Then he worked as a script writer for many episodes in Kopi Kade series.
 Rathnayake also wrote the screenplay of the 2001 film Wasanthaye Kunatuwak.
 In 2012, he was award the honorary title "Siri Sarasavi Prasadini Kolonnawa Abhimani" by the Kolonnawa Urban Council.

 Apart from acting, Rathnayake is a popular announcer in outdoor musical stage as well as television.
 His first television hosting was for "Shanida Wasanawa" lottery along with popular singer and announcer Charitha Priyadarshani.
 Since then, he worked as the announcer in many television programs such as "Ayubowan", "Shanida Ayubowan" and lottery programs.
 He was the announcer when LTTE made a bomb blast to assassinate Gamini Dissanayake in 1994.
-Luckily, he was survived from the bomb.
+Luckily, he survived the bomb.